Selfless Service:

 40 And the King shall answer and say unto them, Verily I say unto you, Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me.

 I love my Heavenly Father.
 I am grateful for Him and the things that he teaches me.
 I am grateful to have learned something about this joyful pattern of selfless service.
 It has been a source of great joy for me throughout my life.
 I invite you to experiment with this idea.
 Begin by reflecting on times where you have served others.
 Do you remember how that felt?
 May this recollection inspire you to look for and cultivate this pattern of Joyful Living in your life.
 Our friends and family need us.
-God may choose us to be his fingers and toes in reaching out to them in their hour of need and may our lives be filled with great joy and happiness as we serve one another.
+God may choose us to be his fingers and toes in reaching out to them in their hour of need and it is my experience that our lives will be filled with great joy and happiness as we serve one another.

 Sunday, September 5, 2010